MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab3_Ex1.md

 ## Task 5: Explore Adaptive Protection

 In this task, you'll explore Adaptive Protection in Microsoft Purview Insider Risk Management.
 You'll explore Quick and Custom setup options, customizable risk levels, settings for past activity detection, and risk level timeframes.
-You'll also review tabs that display user-specific risk levels and DLP policies, and learn where in the portal to enable or disable the Adaptive Protection feature.
+You'll also review tabs that display user-specific risk levels and DLP policies and learn where in the portal to enable or disable the Adaptive Protection feature.

 1. You should still be logged in as Joni in Microsoft Purview in Insider risk management.